Why Bees Kill their Queen

 It is the quality and quantity of food fed to these larvae by nurse bees, they causes them to grow into queens.

-For years, it was thought that the feeding of royal jelly was responsible for queen development.
+For years, it was thought that the feeding of royal jelly from worker honey bees was responsible for queen development.
 We now know it is more complicated than that.
 However, queen larva do receive a special diet blend.

 This process takes time – 16 days to be exact.
 Even after that, she still have to mature, mate and begin to lay egg.